github/docs/content/github/setting-up-and-managing-your-enterprise/configuring-identity-and-access-management-for-your-enterprise-account/about-identity-and-access-management-for-your-enterprise-account.md

 ---
 ## About identity and access management for your enterprise account

-{% data reusables.saml.dotcom-saml-explanation %} {% data reusables.saml.about-saml-enterprise-accounts %} For more information, see "[Enabling SAML single sign-on for organizations in your enterprise account](/github/setting-up-and-managing-your-enterprise/enabling-saml-single-sign-on-for-organizations-in-your-enterprise-account)."
+{% data reusables.saml.dotcom-saml-explanation %} {% data reusables.saml.about-saml-enterprise-accounts %} For more information, see "[Enforcing SAML single sign-on for organizations in your enterprise account](/github/setting-up-and-managing-your-enterprise/configuring-identity-and-access-management-for-your-enterprise-account/enforcing-saml-single-sign-on-for-organizations-in-your-enterprise-account)."

 After you enable SAML SSO, depending on the IdP you use, you may be able to enable additional identity and access management features. {% data reusables.scim.enterprise-account-scim %}